 5. Are You Ready for Burning Man?

-Camper Van – Of course, the most comfortable option is staying in a camper van.
-It has a bathroom and a kitchen, which is a great advantage as it can store all the wastewater.
-You can use its built-in air conditioning if you bring a generator.
-30% of Burning Man participants prefer camper vans, but rental companies tend to exaggerate the rates around the time of Burning Man so rental fees start from $5,000 per week.
-Our friend Oktay had an Airstream and we had the luxury of taking shelter inside his van when it got too hot.
+Camper Van – Without a doubt, the most comfortable option is staying in a camper van.
+It has a bathroom and a kitchen, a wastewater management system… You can also use its built-in air conditioning if you bring a generator.
+30% of Burning Man participants prefer camper vans.
+But rental companies tend to jack up their prices around the time of Burning Man.
+So rental fees start from $5,000 per week.

 Shiftpod – The second best alternative is the shiftpod, a huge yurt made of materials produced by NASA.
 It’s so tall that you can easily stand up inside it and its insulation is a thousand times better compared to a regular tent.
 It’s super easy to set up, too.
-We had a shift pod with a huge inflatable bed.
+Inside we put an inflatable bed.
 It was very comfortable.
 We highly recommend it.

 Tent – The least comfortable and the cheapest option is staying in a regular tent.
-It would be some what challenging at Burning Man, but it is still a very popular option.
+In desert conditions, a tent may be somewhat challenging, but it is still a very popular option.

 Please note that the nights are pretty cold at the desert.
 You definitely need a comforter or a good sleeping bag to keep warm.